 For example, let’s create the journey stages of the traveler horizontally.
 We have Desire, Research & Planning, Booking, Arriving, Stay, and Checkout.

 Then, create all the actions for each stage vertically.
-We have Goals, Touchpoints, Process, Experience, Storyboard, Quotes, Pain-points, Points of Delight, Problems, and Ideas.
+We have Goals, Touchpoints, Processes, Experience, Storyboards, Quotes, Pain-points, Points of Delight, Problems, and Ideas.

 2. Map what you know in each block as well as you can.
 Now, fill the boxes.

-Make sure that you as a moderator merely guide all the participants to suggest the journey stages and actions and they should fill the boxes by getting into the shoes of the persona and pointing their goals, pain-points, etc. at every stage.
+Make sure that you as a moderator merely guide all the participants to suggest the journey stages and actions and they should fill the boxes by getting into the shoes of the persona and pointing out their goals, pain points, etc. at every stage.